Mohamed Jawad: Background

-Jawad's father was killed in a battle in Khost, Afghanistan called Battle for Hill 3234 in January 1988 during the Afghan-Soviet War.
-Relatives say Jawad was born to his mother six months later in an Afghan refugee camp in Miran Shah, Pakistan, where they continued to live.
+Jawad's father was killed in a battle in Khost, Afghanistan called, Battle for Hill 3234, in January 1988 during the Afghan-Soviet War.
+Relatives say Jawad was born six months later in an Afghan refugee camp in Miran Shah, Pakistan, where they continued to live.

 Jawad was studying at a sixth or seventh-grade level at a school which United States agents later described as "Jihadi".
 Several years later, he was approached by four or six men at Qari Mosque in his hometown.
 They asked if he would be willing to take a lucrative job in Kabul, Afghanistan where the government intended to remove landmines.
 He was promised 12,000 Pakistani rupees to help clear Soviet-era mines from the region.

 Jawad agreed, but said he needed to gain his mother's permission to travel.
 The men told him to tell his family he had found a job across the border, but not to mention the details lest they worry about his safety.
 Some of his relatives tried to discourage him, saying Jawad was too young for a job.
 His mother was not around and he decided to accompany the men.